Your basket is currently empty!

-You can’t safely purchase ivermectin tablets from authorised retailers since it’s not approved for human use.
+You can’t safely purchase ivermectin tablets from authorised UK retailers since it’s not approved for human use.

-The MHRA, WHO, and EMA advise against using ivermectin to treat outside of due to insufficient evidence.
+The MHRA, WHO, and EMA advise against using Ivermectin to treat COVID-19 outside of clinical trials due to a lack of sufficient evidence.

 Soolantra 10mg/g cream is the only licensed ivermectin product in the UK, but it’s not indicated for scabies or in tablet form.